tstone/array.blue/source/posts/visitor-pattern-in-scala.md

 ---
-title: "Computer Science in Scala: Visitor Pattern"
+title: Visitor Pattern Revisited in Scala
 date: September 30, 2014
-tags: cs, cs-in-scala, scala, patterns, scala, implicits
+tags: scala, patterns, implicits
 category: scala
-published: false
 ---

 The "visitor pattern" is one of those design patterns when reading in the abstract is hard to follow.
 Before we look at how it might be useful